 If you’re an engineer interested in working on next-level, possibly even top secret projects then keep scrolling.
-We’ve put together a collection of position openings and average salaries (current as of October 2019) to give you an idea of what’s it like to work at this legendary organization.
+We’ve put together a collection of openings in California and average salaries (current as of April 2020) to give you an idea of what’s it like to work at this legendary organization.

 Northrop Grumman offers opportunities across an array of disciplines including aerospace engineering, electrical engineering, mechanical engineering, systems engineering and more.
 Sample positions include:

 As an electrical engineer for Northrop Grumman Aerospace Systems, you’ll be responsible for space vehicle, spacecraft, and/or payload electrical integration.
 Tasks include electrical systems requirements development & analysis, as well as system and unit-to-unit electrical block diagram generation.

 Requirements include a Bachelor’s in Electrical Engineering, Physics, Computer Engineering and/or technical degree in STEM with 5 years of relevant work experience.
 You'll also need detailed knowledge of circuit simulation software such as PSPICE, and/or database management software such as Microsoft Access or ORACLE.

 According to PayScale, the average Electrical Engineer salary at Northrop Grumman is $79,028 with a range of $65K to $117K.